mitoclub/mtdna-192component-mutspec-chordata/README.md

 To obtain all 13 mitochondrial genes use script `scripts/get_genes_from_genbank.py`.
 It takes GenBank file and parses the data to 13 separated fasta files with all chordates included.

-### 3. Obtain observed mutspec
+### 3. Obtain expected mutspec

-Obtaining the 3rd and 5th component mutation spectrum is carried out using the `scripts/observed_mutspec.ipynb` script and `data/VertebratePolymorphisms.MutSpecDataWithNonSyn.txt` table.
-At the output, we get a table in `.csv` format, you can see an description of this table below.
+Obtaining the 3rd component expected mutation spectrum is carried out using the `scripts/from_gb_to_exp_subs.py` script and fasta files obtained from GenBank in 2nd step.

+At the output, we get a table in `.csv` format, you can see the description of this table below.
 * Species - Name of species

+* Gene - gene where substitution occurred

+* Mut3 - 3 component format of substitution

-* MutType- Type of a substitution, where:
+* MutType- Type of substitution, where:

     a. `0` - Non Synonymous